 Women in the Sciences Today

-Flash forward to the present, geology still remains a male dominated discipline where challenging field conditions and hammers are more associated with the “lads” than the ladies.
+Flash forward to the present, geology still remains a male dominated discipline where challenging field conditions and hammers are more associated with the “lads” than the "ladies".
 The proportion of women completing PhDs in the geosciences has risen from 4% in 1974 to 40% by 2009.
 However, women hold just 13% of full professorial positions (US numbers for 2010-2011) 2.
-The dearth of female professors in geology, and elsewhere in the natural sciences, could lead female students and junior researchers to wonder if there is a place for them in research.
+The dearth of female professors in geology, and elsewhere in the natural sciences, could lead female students and junior researchers to wonder if there is a place for them in academics.

 Hypotheses as to why women still haven’t reached these top positions are many and can be linked to the individuals, the institutions in which they work, and the cultural baggage we all carry.
 It would appear that in the geosciences many women leave academia between postdoc and assistant professor positions.
 Some women (and men) chose to leave academia due to their belief that they lack the traits required for research, for example, ambition, leadership and the ability to handle criticism.
 These losses could be minimized in a more supportive and encouraging environment.
 Others are faced with lifestyle choices, such as family or immobility due to a partner’s job.
 In some countries, like Sweden, women are well supported by the social welfare system (18 months paid parental leave, subsidised childcare, paid sick days with children) if they chose to have a family.
 Women working in countries without this type of culture may look to their institutions for such support and find it lacking.
 Institutions may not distribute resources (laboratory space, money) and tasks fairly, with “soft issues” like mentorship and administration belonging in the female realm.